fbpx

 Application without a date

-After completing the course, participants will confidently navigate the primary DevSecOps platform, the GitLab system and gain practical knowledge in version control, CI/CD processes, and project management.
+After completing the training program, participants will confidently navigate the primary DevSecOps platform, the GitLab system and gain practical knowledge in version control, CI/CD processes, and project management.
 They will be able to tailor their workflows to their specific needs, such as creating pipelines, managing issues, and using features that support team collaboration.
 Participants will also learn best practices that enhance the efficiency of development and operations processes.

 The practical examples, real-life tips and tricks will also be useful for those who already know the basics of GitLab but feel they are not using the full potential of the system, in areas such as CI/CD, security controls or administration.